Sexual Harassment under Title IX

 Effective Date: 09/03/2009

-The University is committed to maintaining an environment in which students and employees of the University can work, learn, and participate in activities free from Sexual Harassment.
+The University is committed to maintaining a safe, nondiscriminatory environment in which students and employees of the University can work, learn, and participate in activities free from Sexual Harassment.
 Title IX of the Education Amendments of 1972 and its associated regulations prohibit discrimination on the basis of sex in any Education Program or Activity receiving federal funds.
-The conduct outlined in this policy, committed against any students or employees of the University, are prohibited conduct under Federal law.
+The conduct outlined in this policy, committed against any students or employees of the University, is prohibited conduct under Federal law.

 Formal Complaints of Sexual Harassment filed by a Complainant or signed by the Title IX Coordinator will be resolved in accordance with the University’s Title IX grievance procedures set forth in this policy.
 The Title IX grievance procedures have been developed to provide an equitable process for determining whether a violation of this policy has occurred, as well as to remediate the effects, and prevent the occurrence of, prohibited conduct in violation of this policy.